reMarkable/cobalt/README.md

   "cluster_name": "rudominer-test-1",
   "cluster_zone": "us-central1-a",
   "gce_pd_name": "rudominer-shuffler-1",
-  "bigtable_project_name" : "google.com:shuffler-test",
   "bigtable_instance_name": "rudominer-test-1"
 }
 ```

 The script *cobaltb.py* looks for this file and uses it to set defaults for
 flags.
-It is ok for some of the values to be the empty string but it is not ok
+It is ok for some of the values to be the empty string or missing.
-for any of the keys to be missing.
-For example if you have not yet created a
+For example if you have not yet created a GKE cluster but you have already
-GKE cluster but you have already created a Bigtable instance you can leave
+created a Bigtable instance you can omit all fields other than
-all fields except `bigtable_project_name` and
+`cloud_project_prefix`, `cloud_project_name` and `bigtable_instance_name` and
-`bigtable_instance_name` empty and then when performing the steps described
+then when performing the steps described above in the section
-above in the section **Using Cloud Bigtable** you will not have to type the
+**Using Cloud Bigtable** you will not have to type the flags
-flags
-`--bigtable_project_name` and `--bigtable_instance_name`.
+`--cloud_project_prefix`, `--cloud_project_name` or `--bigtable_instance_name`.

 Here is an explanation of each of the entries.
 * *cloud_project_prefix*: This should be the empty string unless you created